Enas888/Medical-Insurance-Data-Analysis/README.md

 Smokers exhibit significantly higher medical costs compared to non-smokers, suggesting that smoking contributes to increased health risks and higher healthcare expenditures.
 BMI and Medical Costs:

-BMI shows a positive correlation with medical costs, with higher BMI values linked to increased healthcare expenses.
-The most pronounced increase in costs occurs within the overweight and obese BMI ranges.
+BMI positively correlates with medical costs, with higher BMI values linked to increased healthcare expenses.
+The most pronounced cost increase occurs within the overweight and obese BMI ranges.
 Interaction between Age, BMI, and Smoking:

 Both age and smoking contribute to higher medical costs.
 Smokers experience higher charges across different age groups and BMI categories, emphasizing the combined impact of these factors on healthcare expenses.